Laura6826/computer_infrastructure_assignments/README.md

 - Task01- Task07 were complete to demonstrate our ability ot navigate in terminal format.
 - Task08 contains a brief report explaining how you completed Tasks 1 to 7.
-- Task09 expanded on what we had previously learned, and
+- Task09 expanded on what we had previously learned.

 ## **Task 01** - Create Directory Structure